scikit-learn-contrib/MAPIE/doc/theoretical_description_conformity_scores.rst

 =============

 - The absolute residual score is the basic conformity score and gives constant intervals.
 It is the one used by default by :class:`mapie.regression.MapieRegressor`.
-- The gamma conformity score adds a notion of adaptivity by giving intervals of different sizes, and is proportional to the uncertainty.
+- The gamma conformity score adds a notion of adaptivity by giving intervals of different sizes and is proportional to the uncertainty.
-- The residual normalised score is a conformity score that requires an additional model to learn the residuals of the model from :math:`X`.
-It gives very adaptive intervals without specific asumptions on the data.
+- The residual normalized score is a conformity score that requires an additional model to learn the residuals of the model from :math:`X`.
+It gives very adaptive intervals without specific assumptions on the data.

 References
 ==========